SuB1X-Coin/proposals/README.md

 ## How it works

-View active SUB1X proposals that MasterNode owners can vote on: http://sub1x-testnet.mn.zone/proposals.html Alternatively, you can use the 'PROPOSALS' menu link.
+View active SUB1X proposals that MasterNode owners can vote on: http://sub1x-testnet.mn.zone/proposals.html Alternatively, you can use the 'PROPOSALS' menu link on http://sub1x-testnet.mn.zone  .

 Click on the proposal title to read more details about it.
 When ready to vote, click the `VOTE NOW` button of the proposal and copy the command you need to run.